c565659/MANUAL_AI_SYSTEM/DATABASE/Illustrator/Editable_Manual_Production.md

 Do not use oversized text frames to reserve space below headings.
 ---

+### Text Spacing Measurement Reference

+Tightly fitting a text frame does not make the text-frame boundary the approved spacing reference.

+When positioning one hierarchy level below another, Illustrator production scripts shall calculate and verify spacing from the actual visible rendered text edges.

+For example:

+H1

+↓

+Required visual spacing

+↓

+H2

+The required spacing shall be measured from:

+- The lowest visible rendered glyph edge of H1
+- To the highest visible rendered glyph edge of H2

+Do not calculate the required hierarchy spacing only from:

+- `textFrame.geometricBounds`
+- `textFrame.visibleBounds`
+- Text-frame top or bottom coordinates
+- Frame height
+- Baseline position
+- Leading-box geometry

+unless the calculated boundary has first been verified to correspond to the actual visible text edge.

+Text frames shall remain tightly fitted because oversized frames create other layout and pagination errors.

+However:

+`Tight Text Frame ≠ Spacing Measurement Reference`

+The final authority for hierarchy spacing is the visible rendered text.

+Where programmatic glyph measurement requires a temporary measurement object or temporary duplicate, it may be used only for measurement.

+The final consumer-facing text shall remain editable and shall not be outlined merely to measure spacing.

+This rule applies to all Template Files.

 ## Images

 Images shall be either correctly linked or embedded according to the project's delivery requirements.